I was just looking for something and it's not there.

 So what is this?

-They were they had just voted against Democrats.
+They had just voted against Democrats.

-And the and the contract was the contract, but as it was implemented, there wasn't sufficient explanation, quote, teaching.
+But as it was implemented, there wasn't sufficient explanation, quote, teaching.

 Well, because there's no national message now from the Republicans, it allows people like Bill Clinton to go down to Arkansas and tell people what the Republican message is.

-They're really running against the President, aren't they?
+They're really running against the president, aren't they?

 They see these polls.

-The President's unpopular in Arkansas.
+The president's unpopular in Arkansas.

 And yeah, the economy's coming back, but nobody believes it yet because you don't feel it.